Skip to main content

 Summary of Research

 My interests fall into the broad field of quantum many-body dynamics.
-Recently, I've been interested in special classes of quantum systems that challenge conventional statistical mechanics by violating the Eigenstate Thermalization Hypothesis (ETH).
-ETH states that a quantum many-body system, evolving under unitary dynamics, should reach a state where expectation values of local observables reach a stationary ensemble predicted by statistical mechanics.
+Recently, I've been interested in special classes of quantum systems that challenge our conventional understanding of statistical mechanics by violating the Eigenstate Thermalization Hypothesis (ETH).
+The Eigenstate Thermalization Hypothesis (ETH) proposes that individual eigenstates of a many-body quantum Hamiltonian yield expectation values of local observables that match those predicted by statistical mechanics for a thermal ensemble.
 However, this basic expectation seems to be violated by a number of quantum systems which are characterized by a large number of conserved quantities.
-An important example in this of great theoretical interest are those displaying Many-Body localization (MBL), which is the only known phase that avoids thermalization and is robust to perturbation.
+An important example of this is Many-Body localization (MBL), which is the only known stable phase of matter that avoids thermalization.
+The study of localization in interacting systems is constrained by the limited system sizes accessible via exact diagonalization.
 My recent focus has been on developing a variety of numerical methods to study MBL, with the goal of probing the physics of the MBL phase.

 Publications